-Ideally, the group therapist will have individual sessions with each member prior to the start of therapy.
+Ideally, the group therapist will have individual sessions with each member before starting therapy.

 During a group therapy session, about eight (ideally less than twelve) participants typically meet up for an hour or two each week in the presence of at least two professional therapists.
-These members sit down together, introduce themselves to one another, and share their reason or core problem to join the group therapy.
-The members in a group are encouraged to openly express their feelings and personal problems to one another in a high trust environment.
+These members sit together, introduce themselves to one another, and share their reason or core problem for joining the group therapy.
+The group members are encouraged to openly express their feelings and personal issues to one another in a high-trust environment.